 You’ll need to connect your pedals together so the signal travels through your board correctly.
 We’ll get to how to order your pedals in a moment, but for now you need to make sure you get hold of some high quality patch cables.
 Whether you call them patch leads or patch cables, one thing that can’t be contested is the importance of quality.
 You’ve spent a fortune on a good guitar, amp and guitar effects pedals, so why would you ruin the signal with some dodgy leads?!

-Some great options come in the form of the Klotz 0.9M Right Angled Jack Pedal Patcher Cables (3pk) because you get 3 patch cables in one package.
-They’re right angled so you can get your pedals close together and save room, and they’re gold-plated for superior sound quality.
+Some great options come in the form of the TOURTECH Deluxe Mono Patch Cable, 10cm because they're under £3.
+They’re right angled so you can get your pedals close together and save room, and they’ve got gold-plated tips for superior sound quality.
 Budget friendly and reliable!

 If you want to add a bit of colour to your pedal board, the Fender Custom Shop 15cm Jack Cables in Tweed are really cool.
 Strong, sturdy and reliable - just like fender guitars, these cool looking cables are professional quality patch cables with an extra thick 8mm diameter black PVC jacket to reduce handling noise and keep your connections safe.